 Why not check out what other benefits you get as a WADAA member.
 Not only will you get access to the best fishing in the North West but some killer discounts at selected stores.Find out more

 Access to the Fishery.
 Take the Kendal to Bowness road from Plumgarths roundabout and turn right just after the Sun Inn at Crook.
 Follow this lane for a mile and half to the cattle grid at Borwick Fold.
 Parking is limited to FOUR vehicles adjacent to the grid.
-There will sometimes be cattle in the field and the Association accepts no responsibility for any damage that may occur to vehicles.

 To find the fishery which is not visible from the road, walk 250 metres back down the road towards Ings and then follow the farm track to the right.
 Do not use any other route to the fishery!